SivaAdithya10/idfc-fame-5/README.md

 The backend is a Django project.
 The main application is located in the `IDFC` directory.

+### New Chatbot Functionality

+A new Django app named `chatbot` has been added to handle AI chatbot functionalities.
+This includes:

+*   **Chat API Endpoint**: A new endpoint `/api/chat/` has been introduced for text-based communication with the chatbot.
+*   **Gemini Model Integration**: The chatbot now dynamically uses the Gemini model selected from the frontend, leveraging `langchain_google_genai.ChatGoogleGenerativeAI` for integration.
+The supported models are `gemini-2.5-pro`, `gemini-2.5-flash`, and `gemini-2.5-flash-lite`.
+*   **Voice Chat Integration (Future)**: Planned integration for accepting voice inputs and providing audio outputs.
+*   **Settings Management (Future)**: Functionality to allow users to change chatbot settings.
+*   **Financial Services Sales (Future)**: The chatbot will be able to offer relevant financial services.
+*   **Financial Advice with Disclaimer (Future)**: The chatbot will provide financial advice based on a configurable playbook.

+*   **CrewAI Verbose Setting**: The `verbose` parameter for the CrewAI `Crew` object now expects a boolean value (`True` or `False`) instead of integer logging levels (1 or 2).
+This change was made to align with pydantic validation requirements.

 ### Running the Django Server

 1.  **Install Python dependencies:**